-The marshmallow plant or (Althaea Officinalis) is a five pedaled, whitish pink flower with a soft fleshy bright green stem and leaves.
+The marshmallow plant (Althaea Officinalis) is a five-pedaled, whitish-pink flower with a soft fleshy bright green stem and leaves.

-This root is discovered to have antitussive properties and mucilage abilities, which makes it great for treating coughs and other cold symptoms, and this is only the start of its health benefits.
+This root has been discovered to have antitussive properties and mucilage abilities, which makes it great for treating coughs and other cold symptoms, and this is only the start of its health benefits.